 - More like black eyes Ultimate Kuuga.
 Whatever the case he's brainwashed.

-- This is confirmed by the revelation that Yuusuke will KILL Decade in the upcoming Double/Decade movie
+- This is confirmed by the revelation that Yusuke will KILL Decade in the upcoming Double/Decade movie.

 - He ultimately failed.
 But Natsumi did it as Kivala.
 Yes, Natsumi.

 Decade lost his memory after getting into a fight with Gackt.(Note well: This theory came from someone on YouTube.)
 In the PV for the opening "Journey Through the Decade," toward the end, Gackt shoots a white energy at Decade.
 That was how Tsukasa lost his memory.
 Gackt wiped it.